-Lessons generally follow a logical format ,beginning with teaching, modelling.
+Lessons generally follow a logical format beginning with teaching and modelling.
 This is followed by guided group and independent work.
-The final party of the lesson is a plenary, which is an essential opportunity for assessment.
-Timings may vary, however and short plenaries may be in evidence throughout lessons..
+Throughout the lesson, at various intervals, there will be a plenary, which is an essential opportunity for assessment.
 It is made clear to the children at the start of the lesson exactly what it is they will learn as the objectives are shared with them.
-It is explained to children how they will know if progress in a lesson. .